Chapter 4 The Last Order

-A sandstorm hit the GDG convoy.
-One of the trucks was stranded and had its distress beacon activated.
-The company requested for military assistance.
+A sandstorm hit the GDG Coffee convoy.
+One of the trucks was stranded and activated its distress beacon.
+The company turned to the military for help.

-The Zamaii patrols rarely venture this far beyond the borders.
-Most operations in these parts were handled by the 88th Sand Team, however, it seems babysitting trade convoys fall back to the duties of the Zamaii Border Patrol.
+The Zamaii Border Patrols rarely ventured this far beyond Agurts’ territory.
+Most operations in these parts were handled by the 88th Sand Team.
+However, babysitting trading convoys was Zamaii’s responsibility – even in the desert.

 Follow Han into the desert?
-Again?
-Another inconspicuous request?
-Are you fucking kidding me?
+Are you kidding me?
+Who knows what nasty plan he’s cooking up?

 And Damien wasn’t alone in suspecting something was afoot.
 Petar asked to stay back, faking stomach cramps, but Han saw through him.